JohnHernCode/Ruby-Tic-Tac-Toe/README.md

-# Advanced Building Blocks Enumerables- Microverse Ruby Project #2
+# Tic Tac Toe- Microverse Ruby Project #3

-This is the code for the Microverse Advanced Building Blocks Enumerables Project in the Microverse Ruby Course.
+This is the code for the Microverse Tic Tac Toe Project in the Microverse Ruby Course.
-The goal is to recreate the following Enumerables methods.
+The goal is to create a playable Tic Tac Toe game in the command line.

-1. Each
-2. Each with Index
-3. Select
-4. All?
-5. Any?
-6. None?
-7. Count
-8. Map (also include proc and default to proc if proc and block are input)
-9. Inject (also test inject with multiply_els method)

 ## Live Code